How to Cite Books in CSE

 Example:

-List entry: Barbara K, Yarnall J. 2012.
-HR: the business partner.
-London (UK): Routledge.
-374 p.
-In-text: (Barbara and Yarnall 2012)
+List entry: Barbara K, Yarnall J. 2022.
+The role of a business partner.
+Routledge.

 Download Citation